LawSense Law for School Counsellors NSW 2025

 • what are a school’s rights and obligations to participate?

-• what are the rights of the alleged student perpetrator and student witnesses the police wish to interview
+• what are the rights of the alleged student perpetrator and student witnesses

 • supporting a student or participating in police interviews – key matters to consider